Vote from the Center: 6 DoF Pose Estimation in RGB-D Images by Radial Keypoint Voting

-{\bf Preprocessing, Network Structure and Training:} Prior to training, each RGB image is shifted and scaled to adhere to the ImageNet mean and standard deviation~\cite{Imagenet}.
-The 3D coordinates are then calculated from the image depth fields and represented in decimeter units, as all LINEMOD and YCB-Video objects are at most 1.5 decimeters in diameter.

 The network structure was based on a Fully Convolutional ResNet-152~\cite{2015Resnet}, similar to PVNet~\cite{pvnet}, albeit with two main differences.
 First, we replaced LeakyReLU with ReLU as the activation function.
-This was because our radial voting scheme only includes positive values, in contrast to the vector voting scheme of PVNet which admits both positive and negative values.
-The second difference, illustrated in Fig.~\ref{fig:pvVsRCV}, is that we added more skip connections linking the downsampling and upsampling layers, to enhance the impact of additional local features when upsampling~\cite{2015fcn}.
+This was because our radial voting scheme only includes positive values, in contrast to the vector voting scheme of PVNet which also admits negative values.
+Second, we increased the number of skip connections linking the downsampling and upsampling layers from three to five, to include extra local features when upsampling~\cite{2015fcn}.

-The loss functions of Eqs.~\ref{eq:Loss}-\ref{eq:LossM1} were used with an Adam optimizer, with an initial learning rate of lr=1e-4.
-The lr was adjusted on a fixed schedule, re-scaled by a factor of $0.1$ every 70 epochs.
-The network was trained for 300 and 500 epochs for each object in the LINEMOD and YCB-Video datasets respectively, with batch size 32 for all training runs.

-{\bf Accumulator Space and Radial Voting:} The accumulator space $A$ is represented as a flat 3D integer array, i.e. an axis-aligned grid of voxel cubes.
-The size of $A$ was set for each test image to the bounding box of the 3D data.
-The voxel resolution was set to 5 mm, which was found to be a good tradeoff between memory expense and keypoint localization accuracy (see Sec.~\ref{sec:Ablation Study}).